 - Back sprains caused by ligaments getting torn or overstretched.

 - Back strains from tendon or muscle tears in the back (or muscle spasms).

 - Radiculopathy, a condition resulting from inflammation, injury, or compression of a nerve root in the spine causing tingling, pain, and/or numbness.
-(Sciatica is a type of radiculopathy and compresses the nerve that goes down the back of the leg.)

 - Spinal stenosis, which is pressure on the spinal cord and nerves caused by the narrowing of the spinal column.

 - Trauma to the spine resulting from an accident (such as a car accident), a fall, or playing sports that overly compresses the spine and can cause disc herniation or rupture.